wingersonMJ/Like-Me_Clinical_Aggregation/README.md

     - While usually considered a strength, in some contexts generalization to a more precise patient population in a real-world setting can be limitted - patients are left asking "but do these results apply to *me*?" and clinicians are left wondering if prediction models are accurate in thier patient population.
 - Few prediction models can provide clear reasoning for *why* or *how* a prediction is made, or what factors where most influental in a prediction.
-    - Clinicians and patients, therefore, may not always strongly consider predictions made by the model
-- Prediction models, especially classifiers, can treat medical diseases as a series of binary decisions made in sequence
+- Prediction models, especially classifiers, can treat medical diseases as a series of binary decisions made in sequence.
-    - Actual clinical management of disease is more complex, and clinicians must use all available information to guide decisions that promote long-term health and recovery, while prediction models often evaluate the best decision to improve the current disease state with little longitudinal context
+    - Actual clinical management of disease is more complex, and clinicians must use all available information to guide decisions that promote long-term health and recovery.

-Taken together, a quality data science and machine learning approach to supporting practitioners might consider:
+*Taken together, a quality data science and machine learning approach would support practitioners treating injury, and would supply as much information as possible to guide practitioners toward a decision/prediction, rather than making a prediction outright with little context.*

+In this project, I use a "like-me" approach to aggregating data from similar past patients to inform expected recovery outcomes for current patients.
+In order to do this, we:
-1. Using similarity matching to take the current individuals's clinical presentation (demographics, injury characteristics, etc) and identify past patients with similar characteristics
+1. Using similarity matching to take the current individuals's clinical presentation (demographics, injury characteristics, etc) and identify past patients from a reference cohort with similar characteristics.
+2. Select N subjects from
 2. Explore the health and recovery outcomes of those similar past patients to inform potential recovery for the current individual
 3. Package this information together in an easy-to-use dashboard so that clinicians and patients can explore how other's "like them" recovered!